forta-network/starter-kits/scam-detector-py/README.md

 - label/entityType - EntityType.ADDRESS
 - label/confidence - a confidence score from 0-1.0 with 1.0 being most confident the label is correct
 - label/remove - a flag indicating whether the label is being added or removed
 - label/label - a string denoting the label that was placed on the entity.
-It consists of three elements delimited by a forward slash:
-1. scammer-eoa | scammer-contract
-2. threat_category (see below)
-3. handler_type (passhthrough, combination, ml, manual)
+It currently is set to 'scammer'
 - label/metadata/bot_version - version of the bot when the label was added
+- label/metadata/threat_category - (see below)
+- label/metadata/address_type - EOA or contract
+- label/metadata/logic - (passhthrough, ml, manual)
 - label/metadata/threat_description_url - URL that describes the threat_category in more detail